-Mark Dummeldinger in an instructor who currently teaches courses in business statistics.
-He has previously taught courses in probability, statistical methods, and managerial decision analysis in the Information Systems Decision Sciences Department.
+Mark Dummeldinger is an instructor who teaches courses in business statistics in the Information Systems and Decision Sciences Department.
 In the spring of 2009, he received his second university-wide teaching award recognizing excellence in the classroom.
-He was also presented with the university Town-and-Gown community service award in 1994.
+He was also presented with the university Town-and-Gown Community Service Award in 1994.

-Dummeldinger received a BS in mathematics and a Master's of Statistics degree from the University of Florida.
+Dummeldinger earned a master's degree in statistics and a bachelor's degree in mathematics both from the University of Florida.
 He joined USF in 1989.

 - QMB 2100 - Statistics I

 - Statistics for Business and Economics Excel Manual, 13th ed.
 New York: Prentice Hall, 2016.

 - Statistics Excel Manual, 12th ed.
 New York: Pearson Education 2015.